furio1999/furio1999.github.io/index.md

 Hi!
 I am Fulvio Sanguigni!
 I am an [Italian National PhD](https://www.phd-ai.it/en/359-2/) student, part of [AImageLab](https://aimagelab.ing.unimore.it/imagelab/) at [University of Modena and Reggio Emilia](https://www.unimore.it/), supervised by [Marcella Cornia](https://scholar.google.it/citations?user=DzgmSJEAAAAJ&hl=it), and [Rita Cucchiara](https://scholar.google.it/citations?user=OM3sZEoAAAAJ&hl=it)
-My research direction is focused on **Multimodal Generative AI**, mainly focused to 2D Image Editing, Fashion Design and Virtual Try-On.
+My research direction is focused on **Multimodal Generative AI**, mainly in:
+- 2D Image Editing and character-based personalization
+- text to Image generation for Virtual Try-On
+- Garment generation and Virtual Try-Off.
 For further details, check my works on [RAG techniques for Fashion Design](https://arxiv.org/abs/2504.14011) and [Virtual Try-Off](https://temu-vtoff-page.github.io/).
 I have previously worked at [European Space Agency](https://www.esa.int/), as a visiting student in [Φ-Lab](https://philab.esa.int/), supervised by [Irene Amerini](https://sites.google.com/diag.uniroma1.it/ireneamerini) (Sapienza University of Rome) and co-supervised by [Bertrand Le Saux](https://blesaux.github.io/) (Φ-Lab).
 As a result, we developed one of the first diffusion-based methods for image inpaiting in remote sensing, you can check it [here](https://arxiv.org/abs/2311.06222).

 In the meanwhile, I delve into sports firstly for passion, secondly for the remarkable benefits of living a student-athlete life and finally for sake of competition.